HeyItsRiddhi/DSFinalProject/Milestone_1_writeup.md

 - Create a data set of names and ethnicity and a preliminary model
 - Optimize that model such that we get more name to ethnicity matches
 - Use model to analyze minority voter turnout

+The core focus of this project will be data munching for ethnic data and then applying that to voter turnout!